Candykittie/kittie/README.md

 # kittie
-this is about the human  feelings images clkassification using tensorflow model this project includes various python packages tensorflow face recognition
+this is about the human  feelings images classification using tensorflow model this project includes various python packages tensorflow face recognition